-The Office of Student Financial Services is committed to assisting students meet the cost of an Harvard T.H.
+The Office of Financial Aid is committed to assisting students meet the cost of an Harvard T.H.
 Chan School of Public Health education.
 However, the school has limited scholarship funds and may not be able to fully meet each student’s needs.
-Therefore, OSFS encourages students to explore all scholarship/grant funding opportunities in the areas listed below.
+Therefore, OFA encourages students to explore all scholarship/grant funding opportunities in the areas listed below.

 Scholarship/Grant Resources available to Harvard Chan Students